vikasdfghjl/bunkrd/README.md

 - Download individual files or entire albums from Bunkr and Cyberdrop
 - Track already downloaded files to avoid re-downloading
+- Track failed downloads to prevent repeated attempts on problematic files
+- Display download speed metrics in real-time and summary statistics
 - Automatically create directories based on album names
 - Support for both direct file URLs and album URLs
 - Error handling and retry mechanism